michbeck100/pimatic-echo/README.md

 To make devices available to Alexa, just set the "active" flag to true.
 You must manually activate them.

+Please make sure that pimatic-echo is placed at the top of the plugins configuration.
+This helps avoiding misleading error messages, that the echo configuration is unsupported and also enables the configuration via web ui.

 ### Sponsoring

 Do you like this plugin?
 Then consider a donation to support development.